xebia-functional/fetch/docs/src/jekyll/docs.md

 ### Caching

-During a fetch, previously requested results are implicitly cached.
+During the execution of a fetch, previously requested results are implicitly cached.
 This allows us to write fetches in a very modular way, asking for all the data they need as if it was in memory; furthermore, it also avoids refetching an identity that may have changed during the course of a fetch execution, which can lead to inconsistencies in the data.